 Admission/Entrance Exam Study Resources

-- Testing and Education Reference Center (TERC) — University Libraries provides Florida State students with free access to TERC, which offers online study materials and timed practice tests for MCAT, LSAT, GMAT, GRE and MAT.
-Additionally, TERC provides links to test information, dates, and registration deadlines as well as graduate school and scholarship search functions.
+- University Libraries provides Florida State students with free access to Peterson’s Test Prep, which offers online student materials and timed practice tests for MCAT, LSAT, GMAT, GRE and MAT.
 You can access TERC directly here.

 - ACE Math Tutoring — Schedule an appointment or walk in for free math tutoring for the GRE or the Florida Teacher Certification Examination (FTCE) General Knowledge Test.
 Bring sample problems to discuss.

 - The Career Center offers a wealth of advice and opportunities.
 You can drop in and meet with a career advisor to discuss your graduate school decision or check out their online Career Guides about going to graduate school and developing personal statements.
 See their website here.

 - The Reading Writing Center offers feedback on personal statements.
 To schedule an appointment, see their website here.

 - For information about graduate/professional programs at Florida State, see the Graduate School website here.

 Advising is available for FSU undergraduate students preparing for certain professional programs, including: